 Founder and CEO.
 A new project being developed right now, Finding Founders is a social enterprise which identifies people, through compelling public talks and events, who have the essential characteristics to start their own venture.
 It offers support and mentoring to founders, particularly those who have originated from backgrounds with limited social or financial privilege.

-Co-Founder of the market leading medical recruitment company which was one of the first to properly leverage the Internet to communicate with clients and the only ever to offer free shares in the company to those who registered and accepted work.
-The company acquired a family owned locum agency which had been trading for 20 years with a turnover of £1m and sold it just 2 years later with a turnover of £12m.
-At the time of sale the company had grown to become one of the most successful locum agencies within the United Kingdom.
+Co-founder of the market leading medical recruitment development company which was one of the first to properly leverage the Internet to communicate with clients and the only ever to offer free shares in the company to those who registered and accepted work.
+The company acquired a family owned locum agency which had been trading for 20 years with a turnover of £1m and sold it just two years later with a turnover of £12m.
+At that time the company had grown to become one of the most successful “locum agencies” within the United Kingdom.

-Co-Founder of Yorkshire Dales based Internet Service Provider, community web site and web development company.
-One of the first “Internet” companies in the UK and creators of the “first community web site in a day” a project for the town of Trimdon which featured on BBC News and for which the team were thanked in person by Tony Blair the Prime Minister.
+In 1994/1995 I was the co-founder of a Yorkshire Dales based Internet Service Provider, community website and web development company.
+This was one of the first “Internet” companies in the UK and creators of the “first community website in a day”; a project for the town of Trimdon which featured on national BBC News and for which the team were thanked in person by Tony Blair the Prime Minister.

 - AFFSchool – Provider of courses to enable people to learn to skydive using the popular Accelerated Freefall (AFF) model, at locations in the UK, Florida and Spain.
 Remaining online presence now, generating leads for third parties.

 - Skyventure UK – Founding shareholder and supporter of Skyventure UK, now IFly, the most successful indoor skydiving simulator and “vertical wind tunnel” company in the UK with multiple locations.
 Shareholding sold.